 Is it worth the cost?
-Given that they charge for alcohol, this isn’t the best lounge on the Hawaiian islands but if you can upgrade to the Grand Club Lounge with points or for a discount at check-in, or for $100ish per room, the all-day access to food and drinks, including breakfast, lunch, dinner and reduced rates for wine and alcohol is definitely worth considering, particularly if you are travelling with your family, when the convenience of all-day food and drink is a great bonus and can make your life so much easier.
+Given that they charge for alcohol, this isn’t the best lounge on the Hawaiian islands, but if you can upgrade to the Grand Club Lounge with points or for a discount at check-in, or for approx. $100 USD per room, the all-day access to food and drinks, including breakfast, lunch, dinner, and reduced rates for wine and alcohol, is definitely worth considering, particularly if you are traveling with your family when the convenience of all-day food and drink is a great bonus and can make your life so much easier.

 Whatever you decide, book with our luxury travel concierge and get the following free benefits:

 - Upgrade on arrival (subject to availability-capped at Club Ocean View)

 - Daily Buffet breakfast for up to two in-room guests

 - Daily Anara Spa access for up to two in-room guests